deliveroo/deliveroo.engineering/_posts/2017-09-05-improving-password-security.md

 title:  "Improving Password Security"
 author: "Alec Muffett"
 excerpt: >
-  Password-reuse puts customer account security at risk when third-party websites get popped.
+    Passwords are a pivotal tool in customer account security, however they are frequently at risk from "reuse" - people choose one or two passwords and then use them *everywhere*, which brings a host of security problems...
 ---

 We want our customers to be safe online, and we --- specifically the Deliveroo Infrastructure Security team --- want to better protect our customers' accounts.
-We're starting from a good place: our passwords are hashed using the `bcrypt` algorithm, a robust and industry-standard password hash.
+Technically, we're starting from a good place: our passwords are hashed using the `bcrypt` algorithm, a robust and industry-standard password hash.
 The Rails default for `bcrypt` is to run at strength 10, meaning 2<sup>10</sup> = 1024 rounds of hashing, a reasonable work factor for a modern password hash.